Meditation: These Simple Techniques Can Help You Unwind

 7 min read

-Practicing meditation can help in producing a clearing of the mind to help cultivate a sense of calm and heightened awareness in the individual (2).
+Practising meditation can help you to cultivate a sense of calm and heightened awareness (2).

-When you’re meditating, your mind is concentrating on one particular element, such as your breathing, surrounding sounds, body movements and feelings or a chant (known in meditation-terms as a mantra) (3).
+This is because when meditating, your mind concentrates on a singular element, such as your breathing, surrounding sounds, body movements and feelings or a chant (known in meditation-terms as a mantra) (3).

-Extended periods of deliberate concentration, can help your mind to stay focussed throughout the day and may help during periods of stress (3).
+These extended periods of deliberate concentration can help your mind to stay focused throughout the day and may help you unwind during periods of stress (3).

 Meditation is generally practiced for both health or spiritual reasons, but many also utilise it as a self-help tool to help improve cognitive thought and manage stress (2).